History of Antarctica in Timeline

 In 1964, the first international agreement was adopted to protect Antarctica's biodiversity.

-1966: End of the whaling era
+1966: End of whaling era on South Georgia

 1969: Six women flown to the South Pole

-In 1969, six women were flown to the South Pole as a publicity stunt.
+In 1969, Six women were flown to the South Pole as a publicity stunt.

-January 1978: First birth on Antarctic mainland
+January 1978: First birth on the Antarctic mainland

 1979: Mount Erebus Disaster